-The last album, posthumous, of Ghédalia Tazartès: a melting pot of unreleased tracks which cover a large part of his career.
+The last album, posthumous, of Ghédalia Tazartès, entirely conceived by himself: a melting pot of unreleased tracks which cover a large part of his career.

 Ghédalia Tazartès left us in February 2021 when we had just finalized the editing and the cover art of his new album with him.
 Unfortunately he will never see the finished object.
 This record is therefore particularly important for us.
 He opened his archives to us so that we could select unpublished pieces with him and organize them in two long suites (indexes have been made on the CD for a more convenient listening) .
 This work took almost two years (finding the pieces among dozens of sometimes very old CD-Rs, checking that these pieces had not already been published, processing the sound to obtain an aesthetic unity and a coherent order, etc).
 This record is therefore a melting pot of unreleased tracks which cover a large part of his career.
 You can hear a few guests perform on some of the tracks (mostly vocals parts).
 As for the lyrics, apart from Ghédalia's own personal poetry, he wrote music for two texts by different poets, that he performs himself in a more or less comical way or on the contrary very intense (the final on a text by Antonin Artaud